 I JUST WANNA RUN: $15 (pre-registration) / $20 after April 20

 I WANT MY T-SHIRT: $20 (pre-registration) / $25 after April 20

 *After April 20, limited t-shirt availability

 I’M JUST A KID: $15 (pre-registration) / $20 after April 20

 * Ages 16 & under only; pre-registrants will be guaranteed a shirt, with limited availability after April 20

 This fee will include entry into the race and post-race snacks/beverages.
 Race t-shirt and goodie bag will be dependent on option selected above.

-The Kids & Cops Program was formed in 2012 as a collaborative effort between Chowan County 4-H, the Chowan County Sheriff's Office, the Edenton-Chowan Public Schools, and local law enforcement agencies.
+The Kids & Cops Program was formed in 2012 as a collaborative effort between Chowan County 4-H, the Chowan County Sheriff's Office, and local law enforcement agencies.
 The mission is to build positive relationships between youth and law enforcement officers.
 By spending quality time with the youth, officers hope to make themselves more approachable and reduce juvenile crime.